egvijayanand/dotnet-maui-toolkit/README.md

 |Stable|[![.NET 6](https://badgen.net/badge/nuget/v1.0.12/blue?icon=nuget)](https://www.nuget.org/packages/VijayAnand.MauiBlazor.Markup/1.0.12)|[![.NET 7](https://badgen.net/nuget/v/VijayAnand.MauiBlazor.Markup/?icon=nuget)](https://www.nuget.org/packages/VijayAnand.MauiBlazor.Markup/)| - |
 |Preview| - | - |[![.NET 8](https://badgen.net/nuget/v/VijayAnand.MauiBlazor.Markup/latest?icon=nuget)](https://www.nuget.org/packages/VijayAnand.MauiBlazor.Markup/absoluteLatest)|

-Most useful method will be `Configure`, which can be invoked on an instance of a BlazorWebView and its derivatives, and it simplifies the initialization of BlazorWebView into a single fluent method call as shown in the below sample.
+The most useful method will be `Configure`, which can be invoked on an instance of a BlazorWebView and its derivatives, and it simplifies the initialization of BlazorWebView into a single fluent method call as shown in the below sample.

 Note: `Gateway` is a `Razor` component and assumes it can receive a parameter named `Foo` as described in the sample underneath.